bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is that .forEach returns nothing while map will return an array.

 2. What is the difference between a function and a method?

+A method is a function that resides on an object while a function does not.

 3. What is closure?

+It is an inheritance pattern in which an inner-function has access to an outer functions variables.

 4. Describe the four rules of the 'this' keyword.

+1.If this is not bound to an object it will reach the global scope.
+2.Implicit binding will point the this key word at the object it is within.
+3.Explicit binding will set the direct target of the this keyword.
+4.The new object during its creation sets the this keyword to an empty object it creates.

 5. Why do we need super() in an extended class?

+Super allows the extended keyword to be called and bound to any object created by the class constructor.
+Esentially, it does what objA.call(this, objB) does

 ## Project Set up